Eddy114514/SYDP-Project/README.md

 There Are several external library need to be installed
 * numpy
 * numpy-stl
-* tkinter (Tkinter is not used to constructe the software\
+* tkinter (Tkinter is not used to construct the software\
 but the cmu_112_graphic.py need it)
 * scipy
 * matplotlib